How Entrepreneurship Support Promotes Community Goals

 Let's say that your entrepreneurship support program is fabulously successful, and that in four or five years, you have a great crop of successful small businesses.
 A few have fallen by the wayside, but you have a real and noticeable net gain.

-Now what?
+You ask what the next steps should be.
 Will they start looking for more advantageous locations for their business?
-You can bet that if they are truly successful, nearby towns and faraway cities will be trying to lure them away, sometimes with actual cash bribes in hand.
+You can bet that if they are truly successful, nearby towns and faraway cities will be trying to lure them away, sometimes with actual cash bribes in the form of tax increment financing or similar programs.

 Of course it's possible that you will lose an entrepreneur or two along the way.
 There could be compelling business reasons that they will thrive more in a different location, more central to markets, suppliers, their transportation network, cheaper or more skilled labor, and supportive resources such as universities.